 Highlight the task to be Outdented or Indented

-Click on ‘Outdent’ or ‘Indent’ on the task bar (beneath the title at the top of the page)
+Click on ‘Outdent’ (left arrow) or ‘Indent’ (right arrow) on the task bar

 When indenting a task, the one above will become a summary task (if it is not already)